shakfu/pd-chuck/README.md

 Embeds the [ChucK](https://chuck.stanford.edu) audio engine in a puredata external.

-The `chuck~` external has the following features and limitations:
+The `chuck~` external works on MacOS and Linux and uses a bleeding edge ChucK version: `1.5.2.6-dev (chai)`.
+It has the following features:

 - Generate and process audio by running chuck files and evaluating chuck code with `global` parameters controlled and adjusted in realtime by pd messages.